-King-Casey provides practical, analytics-driven insights and research-validated solutions for restaurant and foodservice brands.
+King-Casey, founded in 1953, provides practical, analytics-driven insights and research-validated solutions for restaurant and foodservice brands.
 We are renowned as the leader in providing comprehensive, turn-key Menu Optimization Services that increase sales and profitability.

-Collectively, our services provide advanced solutions that enable our clients to unlock the full potential of their menu, and achieve significant, measurable business results.
+Collectively, our services provide advanced solutions that enable our clients to unlock the full potential of their menu communications, and achieve significant, measurable business results.
 No other firm provides such comprehensive menu optimization analytics and solutions.